 Shocking acceleration, sweet handling considering its weight.
 Feel the quality

 Pioneering tech doesn’t come cheap.
 More space in the back wouldn’t go amiss

 What is it?

 This is Porsche’s first all-electric car, previewed by the Mission E concept way back in 2015.

 Let’s get a couple of things out the way first.
 Despite Porsche’s titanic engineering efforts in moving electric car tech forwards - and as I shall attempt to explain, it has - the Taycan is still an electric car.
-In 2019 that means it still comes with limitations – namely range (280 miles for the Turbo if you drive like a learner), charging time (5 to 80 per cent in 22.5 minutes if you can find one of the 140-odd DC chargers in Europe capable of delivering 270KW) and weight (2.3 tonnes).
+In 2021 that means it still comes with limitations – namely range (280 miles for the Turbo if you drive like a learner), charging time (5 to 80 per cent in 22.5 minutes if you can find one of the comparatively few DC chargers in Europe capable of delivering 270KW) and weight (2.3 tonnes).

-It’s also not as fast 0-62mph, doesn’t go as far on a charge and costs more than a Tesla Model S P100D.
-Thank you Teslerati for pointing that out once every 14 seconds since the Taycan was revealed, but numbers aren’t everything.
+It’s also not as fast to 0-62mph, doesn’t go as far on a charge and costs more than a Tesla Model S P100D.
+Thank you Teslerati for pointing that out once every 14 seconds since the Taycan was launched.
+But numbers aren’t everything.
 Weckbach insists that while he’s driven every EV on the market, the only benchmark that mattered was making it drive as much like a 911 as possible.
 Aim for the moon and all that.
 So, starting from a very blank piece of paper in mid-2014, this is what Porsche has come up with.